AlexanderLindholt/TextPlus/documentation/fundamentals/options/scale-size/README.md

 {% endcode %}

 \
-_Make sure to input your desired `ScaleSize` type/axis and the TextLabel's size._
+_Make sure to input your desired `ScaleSize` type/axis and the TextLabel’s size._

 It should print out a number in the `Output` window.
 This is what you want to input for the `Size` to maintain the aspect ratio you are seeing in studio.